-The interaction between a required return of Federal Title IV money and BCCC's institutional Refund Policy were previously paid by FSA funds might become a debt that the student will be responsible for paying.
+A student or prospective student should be aware that if he or she withdraws, school charges that were previously paid by FSA funds might become a debt that the student will be responsible for paying.
 The school is likely to adjust a student's charges to take into account any return of FSA funds the school might be required to make.